robrohan/blender_ie_quake_mdl/README.md

 I don't know where I found this originally.
 I just had it sitting on a drive and kept losing it.
 I thought I'd put it on github so I can find it, and also, maybe, it'd help out some mod'ers or people building basic game engines.

+## Installation

+You should be able to:

+- download the source as a zip using the `Code > Download Zip` button above.
+- Inside blender, choose `Edit > Preferences > Add-ons > Install`
+- Browse to the downloaded zip file; click install
+- Find io_mesh_qfmdl and check activate

+You should then see `Quake 1` from Blenders normal import and export menu.

 ## Animations

 Since there are no bones or rigging in MDL files, each frame is loaded as (or exported from) a `Shape Key` (check the blender documentation) for how this works.